hodanov/my-dotfiles.nvim/README.md

-# Golang + Vim on docker
+# Golang + Vim/NeoVim on docker

-This is the dev-environment for vim and golang on docker.
+This is the dev-environment for Vim/NeoVim and golang on docker.

 This is using the following technologies and vim-plugins: